Stress eating is pretzel logic.

 Blaise Pascal

-Stress eating makes sense, it’s just not logical.
-Human emotions are connected to both conscious and unconscious memories, thoughts and perceptions.
-You have an experience and your thoughts about it shape how you describe it.
-The unconscious memories, that aren’t language based, but rather are emotional and give a “felt sense” or vibe about situations.
-For stress eating they often are the fuel for calm at any cost that’s difficult to understand and put into words.
+Stress eating makes sense; it’s just not logical.
+Human emotions are connected to conscious and unconscious memories, thoughts and perceptions.
+You have an experience, and your thoughts shape how you describe it.
+The unconscious memories aren’t language-based but are emotional and give a “felt sense” or vibe about situations.
+Stress eating is often the fuel for calm at any cost that’s difficult to understand and put into words.

 There’s a clash between what’s conscious (food choices that enhance health) and unconscious emotional stress (stress eating regardless of what you know) that can feel like a compulsion or addiction you’re powerless over.

-Stress eating calms your brain in the short them.
+Stress eating calms your brain in the short term.

-For a lot of people when stress eating often turns into a binge.
+For many people, when stressed, eating often turns into a binge.
 Which ten results in feeling even more out of control.
 And then there’s even more guilt and shame to stress out about than the original stress that let you stress eating.

-You might spiral from fries and a soda for lunch to cupcakes for an afternoon snack or a fancy coffee or an energy drink mid-afternoon when the blood sugar crash hits hard and you’re getting sleepy.
+You might spiral from fries and a soda for lunch to cupcakes for an afternoon snack, a fancy coffee, or an energy drink mid-afternoon when the blood sugar crash hits hard and you’re getting sleepy.

-Since you’re already “off the wagon,” the day gets even worse when you stop by your favorite fast-food place on the way home from work.
+Since you’re already “off the wagon,” the day worsens when you stop by your favorite fast-food place on the way home.
 You’ve hit the point of no return and it’s just you and food tonight.

 Maybe tomorrow will be better.